nwhitehead/vida/README.md

 ## Setup

-### Linux
+### Windows

-Install LuaJIT, available from http://luajit.org.
+Install LuaJIT, available from http://luajit.org or precompiled in the `bin` directory.

-Make sure that clang is available from the command line.
-On Debian-based distributions such as Ubuntu this is accomplished by installing the ``clang`` package.
-Any version of Clang should be compatible with Vida.
+Make sure that `cl`, the command line version of the Visual Studio compiler, is available from your command prompt.
+One way to do this is to run the Developer Command Prompt for Visual Studio, which has environmental variables set properly.
+From this prompt run luajit on your lua source file.

 ### Mac OS X